upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 | ProviderConfig | cluster |
 {{< /table >}}

-### Control Plane APIs
+### Control plane APIs

 In Crossplane, Composite Resources are always cluster-scoped.
 While you _can_ limit whether a Composite Resource is claimable, this only limits the ability for tenants in a namespace to create a resource.
 If a composite resource is claimable, then _all_ tenants across all namespaces can create resource claims against that composite resource.
-It's not possible in Crossplane to install APIs for only some teams using your control plane.
-You can, however, use Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to restrict access to a specific API for target groups, users, or serviceaccounts within a given namespace.
+It's impossible in Crossplane to install APIs for only some teams using your control plane.
+But you can use Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to restrict access to a specific API for target groups, users, or service accounts within a given namespace.

 ### Managed Resources are cluster-scoped

 In Crossplane, Managed Resources are also cluster-scoped.
-While we recommend against exposing managed resources to your consumer teams (instead, you should always use claimable composite resources), if you give users RBAC to manage the managed resource objects directly, you are giving them the ability to use any credentials to do so (since managed resources tell your Crossplane provider which `ProviderConfig` to use to resolve requests).
+It's recommended you don't expose managed resources to your consumer teams.
+Instead, you should always use claimable composite resources.
+Managed resources tell your Crossplane provider which `ProviderConfig` to use to resolve requests.
+If you give users RBAC to manage the managed resource objects directly, you are giving them the ability to use any credentials to do so.

 ### ProviderConfigs are cluster-scoped

 A Crossplane provider's `ProviderConfig` is a cluster-scoped resource.
-That means if you have `ProviderConfig-team-A` and `ProviderConfig-team-B` on a control plane--each associated with different cloud accounts--, it's conceivable that teams in different namespaces could inadvertantly create resource requests using ProviderConfigs they're not supposed to (whether if you gave them RBAC over managed resources directly or you create a field in your XRD that allows users to request a certain ProviderConfig directly).
+Suppose you have `ProviderConfig-team-A` and `ProviderConfig-team-B` on a control plane, each associated with different cloud accounts.
+It's conceivable that teams in different namespaces could create resource requests using ProviderConfigs they're not supposed to by accident.
+This can happen if you gave them RBAC over managed resources directly.
+It could happen if you create a field in your XRD that allows users to request a certain ProviderConfig directly.

 ## Consume control plane APIs

-Your control plane’s API can be consumed in a variety of ways.
-For users who are building an Internal Developer Platform (IDP), this typically involves having a UI-based form experience to collect information to send along to a control plane to act upon.
-The information collected by the form needs to be translated to Crossplane claims on your control plane.
+You can consume your control plane's API in a variety of ways.
+For users who are building an Internal Developer Platform (IDP), this typically involves having a UI-based form experience.
+The form collects information to send along to a control plane to act upon.
+The information collected by the form needs to translate to Crossplane claims on your control plane.

-While you could directly create claims on your control plane via it's API server, this baseline architecture recommends designating a git repo to be the source for all Crossplane claims that should exist on a control plane.
-Similar to configuring the definition for your control plane’s configuration, this pattern allows you to use GitOps tools like ArgoCD or Flux to continuously sync the resources that are desired from your control plane.
-For this architecture to function properly, the interfaces to your control plane need to be able to create Crossplane claim files and submit it to the repos being monitored by your GitOps tooling.
+The baseline architecture recommends designating a Git repository to be the source for all Crossplane claims that should exist on a control plane.
+This pattern allows you to use GitOps tools like ArgoCD or Flux to continuously sync the desired resources from your control plane.
+It's the same approach to configuring the definition for your control plane's configuration.
+To achieve this, the interfaces to your control plane need to be able to create Crossplane claim files.
+Then, it must submit the files to the repositories watched by your GitOps tooling.

 For a complete guide to integrating frontend interfaces with your control plane see the [Interface Integrations > Platform Frontends]({{< ref "xp-arch-framework/interface-integrations/platform-frontends.md" >}}) topic in this framework.

 ## Control plane causality dilemma

-Commonly referred to as the "chicken or the egg," if a user wants to use Crossplane to drive their entire platform, that means you need _some_ control plane by which to drive your platform.
-But who makes the first control plane?
+If a user wants to use Crossplane to drive their entire platform, that means you need _some_ control plane by which to drive your platform.
+It's commonly referred to as the "chicken or the egg."
+Who makes the first control plane?
 You can create your first control plane (from which you can then provision everything else) in four ways:

 1. Use a solution such as [Upbound](https://upbound.io/product/upbound), which provides a service (an API) by which you can request your first control plane.
-2. Bootstrap a local Crossplane environment, such as Crossplane installed on [KinD](https://github.com/kubernetes-sigs/kind), configured so you can create your first cloud control plane in your desired hyperscale cloud provider.
-Once the cloud control plane has been provisioned, you can spin down your local Crossplane environment.
+2. Bootstrap a local Crossplane environment, such as Crossplane installed on [KinD](https://github.com/kubernetes-sigs/kind), configured so you can create your first cloud control plane in your desired hyper scale cloud provider.
+Once the control plane provisions, you can spin down your local Crossplane environment.
 3. Use an IaC tool like Terraform to do the initial bootstrap of your first cloud control plane.
 4. Use any other tool to do the initial bootstrap of your first cloud control plane.

-## Next Steps
+## Next steps

-Now that we've explained the baseline architecture recommendation for a single control plane, you may want to understand when its appropriate to consider running more than one control plane.
-Read [Architecture > Multi-Control Planes]({{< ref "xp-arch-framework/architecture/architecture-baseline-multi.md" >}}) to learn about what [circumstances]({{< ref "xp-arch-framework/architecture/architecture-baseline-multi.md#specialized-spoke-control-planes" >}}) we recommend using a multi-control plane architecture.
+You may want to understand when its appropriate to consider running more than one control plane.
+Read [Architecture > Multi-Control Planes]({{< ref "xp-arch-framework/architecture/architecture-baseline-multi.md" >}}) to learn about what [circumstances]({{< ref "xp-arch-framework/architecture/architecture-baseline-multi.md#specialized-spoke-control-planes" >}}) it's recommended you use a multi-control plane architecture.